Particular/docs.particular.net/nservicebus/ravendb/subscription-versioning.md

 Because the version has been baked in to the RavenDB document id since the very first version, any attempt to modify the RavenDB persister to work like other persisters would be very high risk.
 This issue does not affect the vast majority of customers, and fairly simple workarounds to the problem exist.
 On the flip side, attempting to convert the storage format for existing subscriptions would run the risk of causing a message loss scenario for all customers.

 ## Guidelines

  1. If possible, do not version message assemblies at all.
 Design message contracts to be backward and forward compatible so that explicit versioning is not required.
-1. Instead of versioning with the `AssemblyVersion` attribute, use the `AssemblyFileVersion` or `AssemblyInformationalVersion` attribute instead, while leaving the `AssemblyVersion` attribute fixed.
-The RavenDB persister only uses the Major version of the `AssemblyVersion` attribute as part of the subscription document id.
+ 1. Instead of versioning with the [AssemblyVersionAttribute](https://msdn.microsoft.com/en-us/library/system.reflection.assemblyversionattribute.aspx), use the [AssemblyFileVersionAttribute](https://msdn.microsoft.com/en-us/library/system.reflection.assemblyfileversionattribute.aspx) or [AssemblyInformationalVersionAttribute](https://msdn.microsoft.com/en-us/library/system.reflection.assemblyinformationalversionattribute.aspx) instead, while leaving the `AssemblyVersionAttribute` fixed.
+The RavenDB persister only uses the Major version of the `AssemblyVersionAttribute` as part of the subscription document id.